fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 ![](img/using-dobot-mg400/dobot-studio-start-block.png)

 After the start block, add a joint movement (movJ) to InitialPose.
-Do you remember the three types of movement discussed in the lecture?
+Do you remember the three types of movement discussed in the lecture? (add this answer to your notebook :notebook:)

 ![](img/using-dobot-mg400/movJ-program.png)